Academic Regulations and Requirements

 Directed Individual Study

 The opportunity to undertake independent study is offered through Pharmacy 7497 courses.
 These courses may satisfy part of the pharmacy elective requirements.
 Generally, the student receives the individual attention of a professor in the chosen field of study, and the project may involve any topic considered appropriate to the academic needs of the student.
 Once the student and instructor have agreed on a project, a permission-to-enroll form that includes an outline of the proposed course of study signed by the instructor must be reviewed and approved for credit by the school's curriculum committee chair.
-This must be done at least one month prior to the start of the term in which the coursework is to commence.
-Pharmacy 7497 requests that are part of a national, regional, or local competitive proposal or any part of a student organizational initiative may not be used for Directed Individual Study proposals.
+This must be done several months prior to the start of the term in which the coursework is to commence.
+Please refer to the Directed Individual Study Guidelines.

-No more than five credit hours of Pharmacy 7497 courses may be counted toward the degree requirements.
+No more than four credit hours of Pharmacy 7497 courses may be counted toward the degree requirements.
 Pharmacy 7497 courses are offered on a credit/no credit grading basis.

 Off-campus Learning Experiences